The long-developing cultural divisions beneath our present political crisis

-James Davison Hunter, who introduced the concept of “culture wars” thirty years ago, tells us in this new book that the historic sources of national solidarity have largely dissolved.
+James Davison Hunter, who introduced the concept of “culture wars” thirty years ago, tells us in this new book that those historic sources of national solidarity have now largely dissolved.
 While a deepening political polarization is the most obvious sign of this, the true problem is not polarization per se but the absence of cultural resources to work through what divides us.
-All political regimes require some level of consensus.
-If it cannot be generated organically, it will be imposed coercively.
+The destructive logic that has filled the void only makes bridging our differences more challenging.
+In the end, all political regimes require some level of unity.
+If it cannot be generated organically, it will be imposed by force.

 Can America’s political crisis be fixed?
 Can an Enlightenment-era institution—liberal democracy—survive and thrive in a post-Enlightenment world?
-If, for some, salvaging the older sources of national solidarity is neither possible sociologically, nor desirable politically or ethically, what cultural resources will fund liberal democracy going forward?
+If, for some, salvaging the older sources of national solidarity is neither possible sociologically, nor desirable politically or ethically, what cultural resources will support liberal democracy in the future?

 James Davison Hunter is LaBrosse-Levinson Distinguished Professor of Religion, Culture, and Social Theory and executive director of the Institute for Advanced Studies in Culture at the University of Virginia.
 His books include Culture Wars and Science and the Good.